How to buy the best blender

 Don't shop for a blender without using our checklist below to ensure you get a blender with the extra features you really need.

 Blender jug: Plastic is lighter but can absorb odours and get scratched over time.
-Glass jugs are sturdier and look more premium, but can be very heavy when full.
-You'll pay a premium for high quality plastics such as BPA-free Tritan, which is extra strong, light, and looks like glass, but it does offer the best of both worlds.
+Glass jugs are sturdier and look more upmarket, but can be very heavy when full.
+You'll pay more for high-quality plastics such as BPA-free Tritan, which is extra strong, light and looks like glass, but offers the best of both worlds.

 Dishwasher-safe parts: Washing up can be laborious, so look for a blender where the parts are dishwasher safe.
 It's handy if the blade is removable, so it can be separated from the jug and thoroughly cleaned.

-Personal blending cups: Some jug blenders come with an additional smaller blending cup and lid as well as the standard blending container.
+Personal blending cups: Some jug blenders come with an extra smaller blending cup and lid as well as the standard blending container.
 Useful if you want to take your smoothie to work or the gym.

 Speed settings: Variable speeds give more blending control.
-Most blenders have at least two speeds, while some have programmes designed for specific tasks, such as milkshakes or ice crushing.
+Most blenders have at least two speeds, while some have programs designed for specific tasks, such as milkshakes or ice crushing.

 Ice crushing: More advanced models sometimes have an ice crush setting for making cold smoothies or frozen drinks.
 If your blender isn’t suitable for crushing ice, it can blunt the blades.